alekseispolysov/alekseispolysov/README.md

 ## Hi there 👋
 I like programming and I know that this is something I am strong at.
-I am currently interested in C++ and Flutter (Dart) builidng budget app and Star strategy game.
+I am currently interested in C++, builidng Star strategy game.
 Also have experience with Python, React and C#, building my Minecraft server and website for it.

 I am currently looking for a programmer position in these technologies.
 If you are looking for someone like that, I would be happy to connect with you!